fatma-fendri/Fullstack_Test/README.md

 ## License

-This project is submitted as part of the Kyrall fullstack developer assessment.
+This project is submitted as part of a fullstack developer assessment.